eliac02/eliac02/README.md

 - 💾 **Computer Science Student** passionate about hacking, open-source, and all things retro tech.
 - 🐧 **Linux Enthusiast** who loves tinkering, scripting, and exploring new distros.
-- 🛠️ **DIY Projects:** From building and modding custom NAS boxes to restoring <b style="color:#00ff00;">vintage ThinkPads</b>.
+- 🛠️ **DIY Projects:** From building and modding custom NAS boxes to restoring vintage <b style="color:#00ff00;"> ThinkPads</b>.
-- 💚 ThinkPad lover (especially the classics).
+- ❤️ ThinkPad lover (especially the classics).
 If it’s got a red TrackPoint, I want to mod it.
-- 👨‍💻 General programming, from scripts to full-stack experiments.

 ---